Medication Summary

 These agents have anti-inflammatory properties and cause profound and varied metabolic effects.
 In addition, these agents modify the body's immune response to diverse stimuli.
 Topical steroids may be as effective as systemic steroids.
 Class I or II steroids in ointment form reduce pruritus in cutaneous lichen planus, but they have not been proven to induce remission.

-For inflammatory dermatosis responsive to steroids.
-Decreases inflammation by suppressing migration of polymorphonuclear leukocytes and reversing capillary permeability.
-Use in pediatrics with extreme caution.
+Betamethasone is for inflammatory dermatosis responsive to steroids.
+It decreases inflammation by suppressing the migration of polymorphonuclear leukocytes and reversing capillary permeability.
+Use with extreme caution in pediatric patients.
 Children have a larger skin surface area to body weight ratio and less developed, thinner skin, which may result in greater amounts of topical steroid being absorbed compared with adults.
 Use nonfluorinated topical corticosteroids.

-For inflammatory dermatosis responsive to steroids.
-Decreases inflammation by suppressing migration of polymorphonuclear leukocytes and reversing capillary permeability.
+Triamcinolone is for inflammatory dermatoses responsive to steroids.
+It decreases inflammation by suppressing the migration of polymorphonuclear leukocytes and reversing capillary permeability.
 Local injections have been reported to be effective.

-For inflammatory dermatosis responsive to steroids.
-Decreases inflammation by suppressing migration of polymorphonuclear leukocytes and reversing capillary permeability.
-Use in pediatrics with extreme caution.
+Halobetasol is used for inflammatory dermatoses responsive to steroids.
+It decreases inflammation by suppressing the migration of polymorphonuclear leukocytes and reversing capillary permeability.
+Use with extreme caution in pediatric patients.
 Children have a larger ratio of skin surface area to body weight and less developed, thinner skin, which may result in greater amounts of topical steroid being absorbed compared with adults.
 Use nonfluorinated topical corticosteroids.

 Class Summary